Steve Hansen

 Sir Stephen William Hansen and High Chief of Vaiala, (born 7 May 1959) is a New Zealand rugby union coach and former player.
-He is also the father of Black Ferns assistant coach, Whitney Hansen.
+He is also the father of Black Ferns coach, Whitney Hansen.

 He was the head coach of the New Zealand national team, the All Blacks, from 2012 to 2019, and won the 2015 Rugby World Cup.
 He stepped down at the end of the 2019 Rugby World Cup.

 Hansen is also part owner of 2021 Everest winning horse Nature Strip.

 Early life

 Hansen was born in Mosgiel, to Desmond and Lauriss Hansen, who were dairy farmers on the Taieri Plain.
 He was educated at Outram Primary School, The Taieri High School, and Christchurch Boys' High School.
 Hansen also spent six years in the New Zealand Police, working at the Hornby Police Station where he met his first wife.
 A rugby union centre, he represented Canterbury at first-class level on 21 occasions.